iszczesniak/cpp/callable/index.md

 We set the default capture-by-reference policy with `&`.
 Please note that in the example below, and the next example too, the call operator can be const, because we are not modifying a member reference, but a variable to which the member reference is bound.
+Here's an example:

 {% highlight c++ %}
 {% include_relative capture5.cc %}